| |

 Donkey Kong Jr. became a leitmotif for my paintings and screenprints:

-a metaphor for man’s illusory freewill within a culture of existentialism;
+a metaphor for the question of man’s illusory or limited freewill

-a figure who has a type of freedom within a set amount of options dictated
+within a culture of existentialism; a figure who has a type of freedom

-by the game (Jump, Up, Left, Right, Down); the little monkey in continual
+within a set amount of options dictated by the game (Jump, Up, Left, Right,

-turmoil until the game ends.
-Like the players in Shakespeare, Stoppard
+Down); the little monkey in continual turmoil until the game ends.
+Like

-coil or extension of the play / game.
+compass apparently limited to the mortal coil or extension of the play

 Computer games associate the screen with play,